 Greetings!
 I'm Miriam Berger, an American freelance journalist with a love for all things media and Middle East.
 In addition, I have a master's degree in Modern Middle Eastern studies from Oxford University and a BA from Wesleyan University.
-I'm currently based in Jerusalem, where I freelance for different outlets reporting on people and politics and work as a part-time stringer for Reuters and The Times of London.
+I'm currently based in Jerusalem, where I freelance for different outlets reporting on people and politics and work as a part-time stringer for Reuters.
 I also contribute to Lonely Planet's website and copyedit for tech companies.

-I've reported from Egypt, Jordan, Ethiopia, Tajikistan, Greece, the U.S., England, Democratic Republic of Congo, and Israel, the West Bank, and Gaza.
+I've reported from Egypt, Jordan, Ethiopia, Tajikistan, Greece, the U.S., England, Democratic Republic of Congo, Germany and Israel, the West Bank, and Gaza.
 I read and speak Arabic, am conversational in Hebrew and know basic Persian.

 I previously reported for BuzzFeed's World section from NYC, where I covered international news and had fun while doing it.
 Prior to that I was a Fulbright and CASA Fellow in Egypt.
 Now in Jerusalem, I also contribute to Lonely Planet's website and freelance copyedit.
 In addition, I've worked as a part-time stringer for Reuters.

 My reporting has been supported by several generous grants.
 I've received a Pulitzer Center for Crisis Reporting grant for a series on privatization in Israel and Palestine; I reported from Congo as a 2016 fellow with the International Women's Media Foundation; I reported with the Associated Press in Jerusalem as a 2015 Overseas Press Club Foundation Fellow; I reported from Ethiopia as an International Reporting Project fellow; and I covered the UN General Assembly as a 2014 United Nations Foundation Fellow in New York.